Affinity and Anti-Affinity for VM Placement

 NAME AGE PHASE IP NODENAME READY

-4. Set an east node label on any work where the node-affinity-vm is currently not running.
+4. Set a label zone=east on any node where the node-affinity-vm is currently not running.

 Output